GIVING SOMETHING BACK

 A Special Interest: Sailing

-In the Spring of 2006, Rafiki went on the hard at Annapolis Sail Yard, and was sold.
-We've relocate about 30 minutes south of Charlotte NC, and will learn a new variety of life on the water, on Lake Wylie and Lake Norman -- in a smaller boat.
+In the Spring of 2006, Rafiki went on the hard at Annapolis Sail Yard and was sold.
+We've relocated about 30 minutes south of Charlotte NC.
 The picture below offers some idea of why we were so happy with our sailing friend.
-I would recommend Bristols without reservation, for just about any kind of sail cruising.
+I would recommend Bristol boats without reservation, for just about any kind of sail cruising.

 This brings us to the bottom of my homepage.
 Feel free to write me, to share your journeys if you feel so inclined.
 Or write to pose a particular question.
 I'll help if I can, or I'll find somebody else to help.
 I'm here for you.